CSX Rail Cars in Mayfield

 - 4/1/21 20

 The City of Fredericksburg remains steadfast in its opposition to storage (even if less than 48 hours) of this hazardous material in the our community.
-This report will be shared with our federal delegation next week in a written update.
-We will pursue federal intervention that leads to alternative storage of hazardous materials further away from residential areas.
+This report was shared with our federal delegation in a written update.
+We will continue to pursue federal intervention that leads to alternative storage of hazardous materials further away from residential areas.
 Please find more information about this important topic at https://www.fredericksburgva.gov/1763/CSX-Rail-Cars-in-Mayfield or by calling 540-372-1010.